qbxlvnf11/server-client-communication-test/README.md

 Run Server with Nginx Proxy
 ==============================

+1. Domain Setup
-1. Domain Setup: If you don't have a domain, use [DuckDNS](https://www.duckdns.org/). (e.g. test.duckdns.org)
+   * If you don't have a domain, use [DuckDNS](https://www.duckdns.org/). (e.g. test.duckdns.org)

-2. Check Public IP
+3. Check Public IP

 ```
 curl ifconfig.me